Compatible with Clip Studio Paint Ver. 1.9.14

 Redo shortcut key: Ctrl + Y

-On an iPad: *While [Use different tools with fingers and pen] is active
+On touch-capable devices: *While [Use different tools with fingers and pen] is active

 Undo: Tap with two fingers

 In sections 2-5, you learned the many features of digital drawing.
 With this knowledge, enjoy experimenting with your canvas!

 The difference in mediums may confuse you at first, but you will get the hang of it soon enough.
 Please take your time, and enjoy each tool.

 It is entirely possible to draw only using the pens and brushes introduced here.
 However, with something like the artwork below, you can be more efficient and reach new heights by using digital features such as layers and selection areas.

 Once you are used to digital drawing, please try out some new features.